 Sores on Mouth & Dry Throat:

-- If you are experiencing diarrhea it is crucial to stay hydrated by drinking lots of liquids such as sports drinks and water
+If you are experiencing diarrhea it is crucial to stay hydrated by drinking lots of liquids such as electrolyte drinks and water

 - Bran flakes